microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-00.md

     - `.env` <= Renamed from `.env.sample`
     - `.gitignore`
     - `requirements.txt`
+- Verify that you have created the Project and Hub in your AI Studio.
-- Verify that you have created the Azure OpenAI resource and deployed the necessary models in your Azure Subscription
+    - Verify that you have the following resources: Azure OpenAI, deployed the necessary models, AI Search, Document Intelligence, Azure Blob.

 If working on a local workstation: